-Mortgage interest rates have been hovering near historic lows for a long time, prompting many homeowners to consider refinancing their mortgages in Oregon to take advantage of lower rates and save on their home loans.
-Is this a rising trend in the state?
-And should you consider it for yourself?
+Just a few short years ago, mortgage interest rates were hovering near historic lows, prompting many homeowners to consider refinancing their mortgages in Oregon to take advantage of lower rates and save on their home loans.
+But this trend has seemingly reversed, as we are now experiencing rising mortgage rates in Oregon.

 Considering this, homeowners in Oregon are finding themselves with a lot more equity in their homes simply from appreciation over time.

-As such, an increasing number of homeowners in the state are considering cash-out refinances to tap into that home equity and convert it into usable cash.
+As such, many homeowners in the state have opted for cash-out refinances to tap into that home equity and convert it into usable cash.
 The funds can be used for any number of things, including home renovation projects that can further boost the value of their homes.

 Here’s an updated look at cash-out refinancing and home-price trends in Oregon.